SungwookLE/udacity_snake_game/README.md

 - 3-1) The project demonstrates an understanding of C++ functions and control structures:
   A variety of control structures are used in the project.
   The project code is clearly organized into functions.
+  --> DONE: you can check the various member function in game.cpp (9/12)

 - 3-2) The project reads data from a file and process the data, or the program writes data to a file:
   The project reads data from an external file or writes data to a file as part of the necessary operation of the program.

 - 3-3) The project accepts user input and processes the input" The project accepts input from a user as part of the necessary operation of the program.